 Rambla de Barrachina

-Another popular Teruel hike we initially planned for this Albarracin weekend was Rambla de Barrachina (check out the details on Wikiloc).
-However, there were some massive road works in the area, so we decided to skip it last moment.
+Another popular hike in Teruel we had planned for our Albarracín weekend was the Rambla de Barrachina (you can find details on Wikiloc).
+However, due to extensive roadworks in the area, we decided to skip it at the last minute.

 Treuel spain hike wild west